Promoting XXcellence in Women's Health: Optimal Management of Women and Girls with Bleeding Disorders: Special Research Award*

 Download the Download the Specifications for Fulfilling the Grant Requirements (PDF) HERE

-The experience and training of three internationally recognized physicians in women’s blood disorders, Drs.
-Andra James, obstetrics and gynecology, Barbara Konkle and Roshni Kulkarni, hematology, underscored the need for a foundation focused on education and awareness; their discussions culminated in the Foundation for Women & Girls with Blood Disorders (FWGBD).
+It took the experience and training of three internationally recognized physicians in women’s blood disorders, Drs.
+Andra James, obstetrics and gynecology, Barbara Konkle and Roshni Kulkarni, hematology, underscored the need for a foundation focused on education and awareness.
+Their discussions culminated in the Foundation for Women & Girls with Blood Disorders (FWGBD).
 In 2010, the FWGBD, a non-profit 501(c)3 organization, was launched to serve as a single site, single source of information and education for physicians and healthcare providers.

 FWGBD’s Mission is to ensure that all women and girls with blood disorders are correctly diagnosed and optimally managed at every life stage by: